 As with many modern games, Three Houses does work in an online feature of sorts - while the game is solely a single-player experience, connecting to the Internet will cause "event squares" to appear on the field where other players' characters fell, usually granting a dropped item or some extra experience points when a character stops on them.
 One can also get training or temporary assistance from other players' characters at the academy that appear after talking to a specific NPC.
 While neither is ultimately not a big change to the overall experience, they can be handy for getting a little bit of extra aid in a pinch.

 In short, Fire Emblem: Three Houses is a triumph, maintaining a lot of the series' trademark appeal in its detailed setting, complex characters and turn-based tactical gameplay while branching its gameplay out into new territory and incorporating all of it into the overall design quite well.
-I'd never really gotten into the Fire Emblem series before, but this one captivated me; I quickly found myself captivated by the school elements, wanting to train up my characters as much as possible for the next mission and trying to bolster my own characters' stats to recruit others to my team so I could see more of their backstories and interactions.
+I'd never really gotten into the Fire Emblem series before, but Three Houses won me over; I quickly found myself captivated by the school elements, wanting to train up my characters as much as possible for the next mission and trying to bolster my own characters' stats to recruit others to my team so I could see more of their backstories and interactions.
 That, plus plenty of replay value due to the multiple story paths, character-specific scenes and high degree of customizability its design affords, make Fire Emblem: Three Houses a treat for tactical RPG fans.
 Very much worth a look whether you're a long-time Fire Emblem fan or a newcomer to the series.

 Developer: Intelligent Systems, Koei Tecmo Games